FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

 ## Conclusions

-The two approaches explored—manual acquisition with **Hayabusa** and automated triage with **Velociraptor**—demonstrate two complementary methodologies for creating a super-timeline and analyzing it within **Timesketch**.
+The two approaches explored—manual acquisition with **Hayabusa** and automated triage with **Velociraptor**, demonstrate two complementary methodologies for creating a super-timeline and analyzing it within **Timesketch**.

 With **Hayabusa**, the process is quick and direct: logs are parsed locally, transformed into a timeline (CSV) and immediately imported into Timesketch.
 This method requires physical or remote access to the host and is ideal for **single-host, fast-response scenarios** or when dealing with a known, limited data set.